Spectral Polyhedra: Introduction

 The symmetric group $\SymGrp_d$ acts on $\R^d$ by permuting coordinates.
 We call a convex set $K \subset \R^d$ \Def{symmetric} if $\sigma K = K$ for all $\sigma \in \SymGrp_d$.
 We write $\SymMat$ for the $\binom{d+1}{2}$-dimensional real vector space of symmetric $d$-by-$d$ matrices.
 Every real symmetric matrix $A \in \SymMat$ has $d$ real eigenvalues, which we denote by $\lambda(A) \in \R^d$.
 In this note, we are concerned with sets of the form

 which we call \Def{spectral convex sets}. \diag{\delta} The name is justified by Corollary~\ref{cor:convex} which asserts that $\Spec{K}$ is indeed a convex subset of $\SymMat$.

 \SH{\mathcal{SH}} The simplest symmetric convex sets are of the form $\Pi(p) = \conv\{ \sigma p : \sigma \in \SymGrp_d \}$ for $p \in \R^d$.
 Such a symmetric polytope is called a \Def{permutahedron}~\cite{BilleraSarangarajan} and the associated spectral convex sets $\SH(p) := \Spec{\Pi(p)}$ were studied in~\cite{SSS11} under the name \Def{Schur-Horn orbitopes}.
+The class of spectral convex sets is strictly larger.
+For example, for $1\leq p \leq \infty$, the unit $p$-norm ball in $\R^d$ is a symmetric convex set.
+The associated spectral convex set is the unit \Def{Schatten $p$-norm ball} in $\SymMat$, consisting of $d\times d$ symmetric matrices with eigenvalues having $p$-norm at most one.
+It follows that the spectral convex set associated with the cube in $\R^d$ is the spectral norm ball in $\SymMat$, the spectral convex set associated with the octahedron in $\R^d$ is the nuclear norm ball in $\SymMat$, and the spectral convex set associated with the Euclidean norm ball is the Frobenius norm ball.

-The class of spectral convex sets is strictly larger, and has a number of remarkable features.
-In Section~\ref{sec:spectral_bodies}, we summarize some basic geometric and algebraic properties of spectral convex sets.
+In Section~\ref{sec:spectral_bodies}, we summarize some basic, yet remarkable, geometric and algebraic properties of spectral convex sets.
 In particular, we observe that spectral convex sets are closed under intersections, Minkowski sums, and polarity.

 A \Def{spectrahedron} is a convex set $S \subset \R^d$ of the form

 where $A_0,A_1,\ldots,A_d$ are symmetric matrices and $\succeq$ denotes positive semidefiniteness.
 In Section~\ref{sec:spectrahedra}, we show that \Def{spectral polyhedra}, that is, spectral convex bodies associated to symmetric polyhedra, are spectrahedra (Theorem~\ref{thm:spectrahedron}), generalizing the construction from~\cite{SSS11} for Schur-Horn orbitopes.
 It follows that spectral polyhedra are basic semialgebraic, and are examples of the very special class of \emph{doubly spectrahedral} convex sets, i.e., spectrahedra whose polars are also spectrahedra~\cite{SPW15}.
 Spectral polyhedral cones are hyperbolicity cones (see Section~\ref{sec:hyp} for details).
 The generalized Lax conjecture asserts that every hyperbolicity cone is spectrahedral.
 Theorem~\ref{thm:spectrahedron}, therefore, gives further positive evidence for the generalized Lax conjecture.